 Now, there are two parts to a ‘button block’, which can get confusing.

-Image that, once the button has been placed, that it’s within an extra block.
+A button is contained within an external block.
 Click on the button, then click just outside the button, in the white space to see what I mean.

 Click ON the button and that can be styled – colour, text, border.
 This is also where you’d link the button.

-In the WordPress edit screen, options are available over on the right hand side once the button is selected.
+Select the button – more styling options are available over on the right hand side of WordPress.

-I’ve discovered that you can link the TEXT on the button (via the button toolbar, just like a paragraph) or you can link the whole button.
+I’ve discovered that WordPress gives the ability to link the TEXT of the button (via the button toolbar, just like a paragraph) or link the whole button via the options on the right.
 Slightly confusing.

 I advise against activating the ‘open new tab’ option, as search engines prefer that the user makes the decision to open new tabs.

-In the example button above, I have added a Font Awesome icon.
-I did that by copying the HTML code from Font Awesome:
+In the example button above, I have added a Font Awesome icon by copying the HTML code from Font Awesome: